-Our Chicago personal injury attorney understands that you may not be familiar with the legal language of your case and explain them to you so you’re comfortable around these terms and concepts.
-If you do want to look at some legal terms commonly associated with personal injury cases, check out our blog on essential legal terms here.
+Our Chicago personal injury attorney understands that you may not be familiar with the legal language of your case and explain them to you, so you’re comfortable around these terms and concepts.
+However, if you want to look at some legal terms commonly associated with personal injury cases, check out our blog on essential legal terms here.

-One of the biggest red flags in a personal injury attorney is if they guarantee results from the beginning.
+One of the biggest red flags in a personal injury attorney is guaranteeing results from the beginning.
 They haven’t investigated your case, and they don’t yet know how many parties are involved or all the factors applying to this case.
-How could they possibly guarantee results at this stage?
-Be especially wary of lawyers guaranteeing positive results of massive payouts.
+So how could they possibly guarantee results at this stage?
+Be especially wary of anyone guaranteeing positive results of massive payouts.
 An unreliable lawyer could use these points to try and hook their clients in, but this doesn’t mean they’ll be able to deliver on their promise.

 If you ask about their experience and they seem to talk around the question or avoid the subject, then they likely have not handled cases like this in the past.
 This means that they may not have a clear plan of how to best fight for you.
 Also, look for reviews from past clients.
 If the overall reviews are negative and full of complaints, then you should consider continuing your search.

 While you have tangible positive and negative characteristics to look for in a personal injury lawyer, it’s also vital to go with your gut.
-If you cannot find a reason why you don’t want to work with a particular person or firm but your gut is telling you this isn’t the right fit, then listen to your instincts and continue to seek other options.
+If you cannot find a reason you don’t want to work with a particular person or firm but your gut is telling you this isn’t the right fit, listen to your instincts and continue seeking other options.
 You don’t want to work with an individual who you cannot trust.

 How Can a Chicago Personal Injury Attorney Help You?

-Now that you have tools for how to find a personal injury attorney, you may be wondering how much a legal representative can help you.
-Between knowledge of personal injury law and what you’re entitled to, meeting the many requirements when filing a claim, and being prepared to take the case to the courtroom, having legal representation at your side gives you the strongest chance of success.
+Now that you have tools for finding a personal injury attorney, you may be wondering how much a legal representative can help you.
+Between knowledge of personal injury law and what you’re entitled to, meeting the many requirements when filing a claim, and preparing to take the case to the courtroom, having legal representation at your side gives you the strongest chance of success.

 If an insurance adjuster is seeking information about your injuries and you state any pain you’re feeling, you may be feeling symptoms of an injury you’re not aware of yet.
-If you talk about pain in your neck, the adjuster can make a note of this.
+For example, if you talk about pain in your neck, the adjuster can note this.
 However, after this conversation, you may also start to feel pain in your back.
 Often after an accident, symptoms may take hours, days, or weeks to present.
-Your back was injured in the accident, but you didn’t feel the symptoms until later.
+For example, your back was injured in the accident, but you didn’t feel the symptoms until later.
 Unfortunately, because you only mentioned neck pain to the adjuster, they could call into question why you didn’t mention that in your statement.
 This could call your credibility into question—and if your injuries are as serious as you claim.

 Unfortunately, this typically results in you getting an unfair settlement offer.
 Your total expenses may not be covered.
-Without a lawyer, you may not realize the insurance adjuster is trying to settle the case quickly and the settlement offer is for less than you deserve.
+Without a lawyer, you may not realize the insurance adjuster is trying to settle the case quickly, and the settlement offer is less than you deserve.

 If you aren’t aware of this, accepting a settlement offer can be tempting.
-While you may want to accept the settlement so your legal process is done, you may run into financial difficulty in the future.
+While you may want to accept the settlement, so your legal process is done, you may run into financial difficulty in the future.
 If you accept an early settlement, all your medical needs may not be covered.
 You shouldn’t have to be in a difficult situation where you feel the need to choose between getting the medical care you need or putting food on the table.
-This situation is tough for one person on their own, but can become more stressful if a family is depending on you.
+This situation is tough for one person but can become more stressful if a family depends on you.